gnoppix/wiki-pages/src/content/docs/community/gnoppix.md

 * A good feeling that you’ve done something good.

-* Dedicated infrastructure for ultrafast updates and downloads - up to 1GB/sec.
+* Dedicated infrastructure for ultrafast updates and downloads - up to 2GB/sec.

 * Access to all Gnoppix Images.
 Different Desktops, other architecture  and latest Version of Software.

 * Early access to latest features and enhancements. this can be a up to 30 days before public release advantage.

-* Use a stunning user@gnoppix (forwarding) email address.
+* Use a stunning user@gnoppix email address.
 Here to request if you already a member and you want use it.

 * As a Gnoppix Member, you get discounts for subscriptions and licensed software through our partner system.